osekoo/hands-on-spark-scala-2025/lab2-run-spark-app.md

 docker-compose --version
 ```

+**Note:**
+You can download all the files mentioned in these labs from the [GitHub repository](https://github.com/osekoo/hands-on-spark-scala-2025), or you can continue following the tutorial to create them step by step on your own.
+Both approaches will help you complete the labs successfully, but creating the files yourself will provide a deeper understanding of the concepts and practices involved.

 ### **3. Create `docker-compose.yml`**
 1. In your working directory, create a file named `docker-compose.yml`.
 2. Add the following content to define the Spark cluster: